-Х Isolation and quarantine policies as they apply to students who have symptoms or may have been exposed to COVID-19 9/25/20 Х Options for COVID-19 testing if the student or a family member has symptoms or has been exposed to COVID-19 9/25/20 Х Who to contact at the school if student has symptoms or may have been exposed 9/25/20 х How to conduct a symptom check before student leaves home 9/25/20 х Required use of face coverings 9/25/20 х Importance of student compliance with physical distancing and infection control policies 9/25/20 х Changes in academic and extracurricular programming in order to avert risk 9/25/20 х Changes in school meals in order to avert risk 9/25/20 Х School policies concerning parent visits to school and advisability of contacting the school remotely 9/25/20 Х Importance of providing the school with up-to-date emergency contact information including multiple parent contact options 9/25/20 Other:
+X Isolation and quarantine policies as they apply to students who have symbeen exposed to COVID-19 ptoms or may have 9/25/20 X Options for COVID-19 testing if the student or a family member has symp exposed to COVID-19 otoms or has been 9/25/20 X Who to contact at the school if student has symptoms or may have been exposed 9/25/20 X How to conduct a symptom check before student leaves home 9/25/20 X Required use of face coverings 9/25/20 X Importance of student compliance with physical distancing and infection control policies 9/25/20 X Changes in academic and extracurricular programming in order to avert ri risk 9/25/20 X Changes in school meals in order to avert risk 9/25/20 X School policies concerning parent visits to school and advisability of contaremotely acting the school 9/25/20 X Importance of providing the school with up-to-date emergency contact in multiple parent contact options nformation including 9/25/20 Other:

-X A copy of this protocol is posted at all public entrances to the school.

-- X Signage has been posted throughout the school reminding staff and students of policies concerning physical distancing, use of face coverings, and importance of hand washing. - X Signage is posted at each public entrance of the school informing visitors that they should not enter the facility if they have symptoms of COVID-19. - X The school has developed and circulated a communication plan in case full or partial closure is required due to a possible cluster of COVID-19 cases. - X Online outlets of the school (website, social media, etc.) provide clear, up-to-date information about building hours, visitation policies, changes in academic and extracurricular programming, and requirements concerning use of face coverings, physical distancing and hand washing. - X Online outlets instruct students, parents and teachers on how to contact the school in case of infection or exposure.
+- X A copy of this protocol is posted at all public entrances to the school. - X Signage has been posted throughout the school reminding staff and students of policies concerning physical distancing, use of face coverings, and importance of hand washing. - X Signage is posted at each public entrance of the school informing visitors that they should not enter the facility if they have symptoms of COVID-19. - X The school has developed and circulated a communication plan in case full or partial closure is required due to a possible cluster of COVID-19 cases. - X Online outlets of the school (website, social media, etc.) provide clear, up-to-date information about building hours, visitation policies, changes in academic and extracurricular programming, and requirements concerning use of face coverings, physical distancing and hand washing. - X Online outlets instruct students, parents and teachers on how to contact the school in case of infection or exposure.